oljung/portfolio-project-two/README.md

 - [timeout function](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_typewriter)

-### Content
+### 6.2 Content

 - Inspiration for the content was taken from the hackathon project found [here](https://andrewdempsey2018.github.io/The-Never-Ending-Coding-Adventure-Codehog-Day/) where I was a contributing member.
 Big thanks to Andrew, John, Helena, Katherine and Yorick for the fun in making the game and the learning experience it provided.
 This project is a continuation and advancement of that project's idea.

 - All site content, except from images, was made by myself.

-### Media
+### 6.3 Media

 Images used on this site are from these open source galleries: [pixabay](https://pixabay.com/) and [istock](https://www.istockphoto.com/en).

-### Testing
+### 6.4 Testing
 - Big thanks to the hackathon team for accepting to try out the game and come with suggestions.

-- Big thanks to my wife Johanna for the patience shown and for agreeing to feel stupid for a while and try the game as complete as a beginner as one can be.
+- Big thanks to my wife Johanna for the patience shown and for agreeing to feel stupid for a while and try the game as complete a beginner as one can be.

 - As always biggest thanks goes to Robin, Mikael, Andreas, Sebastian and Joakim - the crew - who always try my projects from every concievable and non-convievable angle to find ways to get me back on the ground when I soar to high.
 You guys are awesome, and mean, but mostly awesome.